The Gadolinium-Free MRI Contrast Agent

-Over 30 million contrast enhanced (CE) MRI scans are performed worldwide each year.
+- Over 40 million contrast-enhanced (CE) MRI scans are done worldwide each year.

-CE-MRI scans provide vital medical insight for diagnosis and management of conditions including cancer, stroke, multiple sclerosis, myeloma, cardiovascular disease, Crohn's disease and IBD, various genetic disorders, and many more.
+CE-MRI scans provide vital medical insight informing diagnosis and management of cancer, stroke, multiple sclerosis, myeloma, cardiovascular disease, Crohn's disease and IBD, various genetic disorders, and many other conditions.

-All current MRI contrast agents deposit gadolinium in all patients
+- Current MRI contrast agents all deposit the heavy metal gadolinium in all patients

-Gadolinium based contrast agents (GBCAs) cause cumulative deposition of gadolinium in the brain, bone, and other organs of all patients.
+All gadolinium based contrast agents (GBCAs) cause cumulative deposition of gadolinium in the brain, bone, and other organs of all patients.
 GBCAs also trigger devastating nephrogenic systemic fibrosis in renally impaired patients.

 Our agent, RVP-001, is based on the biocompatible essential element manganese.